weasdown/starsolver_python/README.md

         c. column

 ## Theory
 One way I could represent the different rows, columns and shapes of a board is with an [intersection graph](https://en.wikipedia.org/wiki/Intersection_graph), or, perhaps, a more specific [interval graph](https://en.wikipedia.org/wiki/Interval_graph).
+A [contact graph](https://en.wikipedia.org/wiki/Contact_graph) may be more appropriate.